danfitz/gitbookReads/the-design-of-everyday-things-revised-and-expanded-edition.md

 ---
-title: The Design of Everyday Things: Revised and Expanded Edition
+title: "The Design of Everyday Things: Revised and Expanded Edition"
-author: Norman, Don
+author: "Norman, Don"
 ---

 # *The Design of Everyday Things: Revised and Expanded Edition* by Norman, Don